Muthuswami Dikshitar: Career

-The song addressed the Lord (and/or the guru) in the first declension (Vibhakthi) in Sanskrit.
-Dikshitar later composed Kritis in all eight declensions on the Lord.
-These are with epithets glorifying Muruga in the ascetic form and have few references to the deity in the saguna form, as at Thiruthani.
+Dikshatar's first composition was "'" in the raga Maya Malavagaula and Adi tala.
+This song addressed the Lord (and/or the guru) in the first declension (Vibhakthi) in Sanskrit.
+Dikshitar later composed Kritis in all eight declensions on the Lord, glorifying Muruga in the ascetic form and having few references to the deity in the saguna form, as at Thiruthani.